Click here to Skip to main content

 This short tutorial discusses the use of a simple markup extension as an alternative to WPF styles in order to display rich ToolTips.
 The markup extension provides the following functionality:

-• Displays a nice looking ToolTip rather than just plain text.
+• Displays a nice looking ToolTip rather than just plain text

-• Optionally looks up strings in a resource dictionary to simplify localization.
+• Optionally looks up strings in a resource dictionary to simplify localization

-• Optional title text.
+• Optional title text

-• Very simple declaration.
+• Very simple declaration

 Let's have a look at a simple sample first (taken from NetDrives, which is open source, too, btw).
-Here’s a what a typical ToolTip declaration in XAML looks like:
+Here’s what a typical ToolTip declaration in XAML looks like:

 <Image